lemmingapex/ProjectEuler/Problem054/README.md

 java -jar ./target/pokerhands.jar p054_poker.txt

 ## Thoughts
 Nothing fancy here.
-Classify hands and then give a numeric value for the hand.
+Classify hands and give a numeric value for the hand in using a base 13 shift.

 ## Run-time
 Unknown.